bret99/wazuh_custom_rules/directum/README.md

 # Directum files downloadings

-Add to agent.conf to Wazuh agent at Bitrix server the next:
+Add to agent.conf to Wazuh agent at Directum server the next:
 ```xml
 <agent_config>
   <localfile>